 A sheath is a part of the ‘package’ when you buy a knife or tomahawk and you should consider how you will carry it when you choose which tomahawk to purchase.
-The original Vietnam tomahawk had a high quality leather sheath and traditional style tomahawks will often come with a leather mask for the cutting edge similar to an axe which is perfectly adequate and allows the tool to be safely carried inside a pack.
-If you want to carry it in a more accessible position though, perhaps attached to webbing or strapped to the outside of a pack consider a kydex or moulded plastic sheath.
+The original Vietnam tomahawk had a high-quality leather sheath and traditional style tomahawks will often come with a leather mask for the cutting edge similar to an ax which is perfectly adequate and allows the tool to be safely carried inside a pack.
+If you want to carry it in a more accessible position though, perhaps attached to webbing or strapped to the outside of a pack consider a kydex or molded plastic sheath.

-Many tomahawks will feature some sort of coating on the blade, some as simple as a coating of black paint to other very high end offerings which will come fully ceracoated.
-From a tactical perspective these coatings are important to reduce glare and shine from a blade that might have to be used discreetly or covertly, consider the noise that smashing though an obstacle with your tomahawk is going to make, are tomahawks really covert weapons?
+Many tomahawks will feature some sort of coating on the blade, some as simple as a coating of black paint to other very high-end offerings which will come fully ceracoated.
+From a tactical perspective these coatings are important to reduce glare and shine from a blade that might have to be used discreetly or covertly, consider the noise that smashing through an obstacle with your tomahawk is going to make, are tomahawks really covert weapons?

 Do also be aware that very highly textured coatings might add a lot of friction when cutting some of these very rough coatings, especially if they come all the way to the blade edge can really hamper the ability of a blade to cut, while this is more a concern in a knife you should be aware of how it will affect the performance of your tomahawk too.